KakraGeek/geek_portfolio/public/geekbot_conversations.md

 **👤 User:** What type of projects have you worked on?
 **🤖 GeekBot:** I’ve built:
-• E-commerce-inspired "Amamrɛ Online" sites
+• E-commerce-inspired  sites
-• Music web apps like "Gyidi Music"
+• Music web apps like
-• Campus union portals like "SacsuKnust-Form"
+• Association websites
-• Payment subscription apps such as "NetflixPay"
+• Payment subscription apps
-• Link aggregation sites like "My Socials"
+• Link aggregation
-• Design galleries showcasing my Canva work
+ • WEb Applications

 ---